all of the layers

 winner: full-time crew & their families

-winner: jetpro operations team for getting a fair wage
+winner: jetpro pilots's operations team for getting a fair wage

 We would be remiss if we did not acknowledge that our ownership expects to make a profit, as most businesses do.
 However, JetPro Pilots also believes in doing the right thing, taking good care of its clients, and growing the company organically.
 We are in this business for the long run, and we cherish the relationships with our crew members and clients.
 We work for win-win in every business transaction.
 Our ownership ensures that everyone else is paid and taken care of first.